8 Medicines that May be Making you Sweat

 More than 120 million people suffer from night sweats and hot flashes – that’s 3% of people worldwide, many of them caused by medicines and night sweats.
 Do you wake up to greasy bed head?
 Dehydration?
 Chapped lips?
 Do your pajamas go straight to the laundry and your sheets close behind?
 For many suffering from night sweats, medication may be the cause.
-Read below to see if your medicine is making you sweat.
+Read below to see if

 - Aspirin